Nuggets vs. Lakers Injury Report Today - May 16

 Nuggets Season Insights

-- The Nuggets have seen an uptick in scoring lately, racking up 116.5 points per game in their last 10 outings, 0.7 points more than the 115.8 they've scored this season.
+- The Nuggets have seen an increase in scoring lately, racking up 116.5 points per game in their last 10 contests, 0.7 points more than the 115.8 they've scored this season.

 Lakers Season Insights

-- The Lakers put up an average of 117.2 points per game, just 4.7 more points than the 112.5 the Nuggets allow to opponents.
+- The Lakers score an average of 117.2 points per game, just 4.7 more points than the 112.5 the Nuggets allow to opponents.

 - Los Angeles has put together a 36-17 record in games it scores more than 112.5 points.